 - How can I structure the working relationship to offset the challenges and liabilities freelancers take on to support my company’s growth?

 For example, popular self-employment perks like flexible schedules could actually be incorporated into employee benefits packages.
-Now that the COVID-19 outbreak has shown that it’s possible for entire workforces to operate remotely and on different schedules, benefits like these aren’t exclusive to freelance work anymore.
+Now that the coronavirus pandemic has shown that it’s possible for entire workforces to operate remotely and on different schedules, benefits like these aren’t exclusive to freelance work anymore.